matloff/fastStat/README.md

 Note that in the first example here noise addition is a *method* for achieving privacy and &sigma; is a *measure* of the degree of privacy protection.
-In the second, we again have both a method and a meausre.
+In the second, we again have both a method and a measure.
 In the third and fourth examples, k and &epsilon; are only privacy *measures*, and do not specify methods top achieve the given levels of privacy.